imxade/openRealityIdeas/README.md

 If any of us are ever in a position to shape the future of XR, we won’t need to brainstorm from scratch.

-### Contributing to This Document

-Do consider contributing to this markdown!
-Here’s how:

-- **Add Your Ideas**: Share your own thoughts on how XR can evolve.
-- **Challenge Existing Ideas**: Open issues to discuss improvements or alternative approaches, inviting community input.
-- **Clarify or Elaborate**: Expand on existing ideas where more detail might help.
-- **Improve Structure**: Suggest ways to categorize and organize this document more effectively.
-- **Suggest Practical Implementations**: Offer specific ways to bring ideas to life.

-> **Note:** Before creating a pull request (PR), may be consider opening an issue to involve the community in the discussion.
-PRs should relate to XR interface concepts.

 ## 1. Core Requirements

 ### 1.1 3D-First Interface